 Recognize the importance of professional education and development by supporting lifelong learning for themselves and others.

-Devise environmentally sustainable techniques for preserving collections and serving communities.
+Prioritize environmentally sustainable practices for preserving collections and serving communities.

 Create mentorship opportunities for library school students, new professionals, and any individual in the archives field who seeks to enrich their work experience.

-Actively share their knowledge and expertise with creators, users, and colleagues.
+Actively share their knowledge and expertise with creators, users, colleagues, and the communities archives seek to document.

-While many archivists are committed to incorporating these ethical and core values into their work, we acknowledge that, both historically and currently, not all members of the profession abide by these beliefs or guidelines.
-We also acknowledge that archivists and archival practices are never neutral.
+We acknowledge that archivists and archival practices are never neutral.
+We also acknowledge that archival practices represent significant power dynamics that can reinforce or challenge dominant paradigms and historical silences.
 The goal of this document is to move the profession toward a more inclusive, ethical, and accountable community of archival practice.

 * * *